 Diet and Lifestyle Consciousness: The vital aspects of what is put into the body, what the body does often, and what environment the body is around is discussed for holistic perspective.
 Resources are always available to patients such as hand-outs, books from our clinic library, and eating plans.
 Though Chinese Medicine involves specific diet recommendations, each patient is met wherever they are in their diet/exercise/lifestyle process.
 Wisdom from different nature-based sources are taken into consideration for patients to explore if they choose to.

 Initial Exam and Treatment: These are 90 minutes long and include a Chinese medicine evaluation process involving feeling the pulse, looking at the tongue, and gathering info about health concerns, digestion, sleep, emotions, hormonal cycles/changes, diet, medications and supplements, exercise, living environment, goals, and anything else that the patient feels comfortable discussing.
 Understanding the whole picture is important to ensure an effective treatment plan.
-Gently, needles are placed into the body, which may feel a little prickly while being inserted or sore at an achy muscle.
-This sensation goes away within a few seconds (if not, the needle is adjusted or removed).
-After some time of deep relaxation with the needles in, the patient has the option of having a cupping massage.
+Gently, needles are placed into the body.
+After time of deep relaxation with the needles in, the patient has the option of having a cupping massage.

 Regularity of Treatments: Chinese medicine along with the body's innate healing abilities require frequent training before long-term results can show.